aasrithavalluri30-source/Adversarial-Robustness-Evaluation-of-ML-based-Network-Intrusion-Detection-/README.md

 # Adversarial Robustness Evaluation of ML-based Intrusion Detection

-A  project investigating why static, single-shot ML classifiers are insufficient for real-world network intrusion detection — by building a GAN + diffusion-model pipeline that adversarially evolves attack traffic and systematically probes a trained detector for blind spots.
+A  project investigating why static, single-shot ML classifiers are insufficient for real-world network intrusion detection ,by building a GAN + diffusion-model pipeline that adversarially evolves attack traffic and systematically probes a trained detector for blind spots.

 ---